Tequila Lime Margarita Pie

 - optional garnish: freshly whipped cream, salted limes

-- Bake the pie for 20-25 minutes, until pie is set along the edges but still jiggly in the center.
-Remove from oven and cool to room temperature, then transfer to refrigerator and chill for 1 hour, up to a week.
+- Bake the pie for 20-25 minutes, until the pie is set along the edges but still jiggly in the center.
+An instant-read thermometer inserted into the center of the pie should register 170-175°F. Remove from oven and cool to room temperature, then transfer to refrigerator and chill for 1 hour, up to 4 days.

-- Top with desired garnish: freshly whipped cream and/or salted limes.
+- Top with desired garnish just before serving: freshly whipped cream and/or salted limes.

-Pie can be made ahead of time.
-After baking, cool at room temperature, then loosely wrap with plastic wrap and store in the refrigerator for up to 1 week, or cover tightly with a layer of plastic wrap and aluminum foil and freeze for up to 3 months.
+This margarita pie can be made ahead of time.
+After baking, cool at room temperature, then loosely wrap with plastic wrap and store in the refrigerator for up to 4 days, or cover tightly with a layer of plastic wrap and aluminum foil and freeze for up to 3 months.
 Thaw overnight in the refrigerator.